ucodev/nd-php/README.md

  Download the current framework version and follow the instructions in the INSTALL.txt file.

+## Does it run in any version of PHP?

+ It requires PHP version 5.5.0 or greater.
+It also runs under PHP 7.

 ## Do I need to install a lot of dependencies?

  Probably not.
 Probably your GNU/Linux based operating system comes with all dependencies installed by default.
 Anyway, check the INSTALL.txt file for some common exceptions that you might need to do manually.

+## Does it only run on Linux?

+ The framework was designed to run under any operating system that supports PHP.

 ## Is it ready for production?

  NO!
 This is currently a PoC.
 There's still a lot of work to do such as cleanups, optimizations, refactorings, etc.

 ## Where is the documentation?

+ Before reading the documentation, you should see all (or most) of the videos located in the documentation/videos directory.

+ The technical documentation of the framework is still being written, but there is a very incomplete version built-in.

  The framework documentation is accessible through any framework web page after installation.
 Just press the accesskey D (in Firefox is Alt + Shift + D) and the main documentation page will be loaded.